 You can view a wider range of providers and terms using Canstar’s term deposit comparison tables.
 We’ve also rounded up the highest term deposit rates currently on offer from all the providers in our database, not just the big four banks.

 Should you consider a term deposit from the big four?

-- The interest rates on offer (the higher the interest rate, the greater your return will typically be from the term deposit)
+- The interest rate on offer (the higher the interest rate, the greater your return will typically be from the term deposit)

-- The ‘terms’ (length of the term deposit) available
+- The terms (lengths of the term deposit) available to choose from

 - Whether early withdrawals come with penalties or fees